 Mine Safety - Activities

 NMDC has its training centers at all its projects.
 They are equipped with infrastructure as required under Mines Vocational Training Rules.
 These centers cater to the needs of basic training, refresher training and training for skilled workers and also for those injured on duty.

 In each mining project of NMDC sufficient number of workmen inspectors are nominated / appointed for mining operations, mechanical and electrical installations as per statutory requirements.

 Mine Level Tripartite Safety Committee Meetings have been conducted in each of the operating mines.
 This meeting is conducted once in a year at project level with senior officials, Union Representatives and DGMS Officials in which Safety Performance and its appraisal are made and the recommendations are implemented.

 Corporate Level Tripartite Safety Committee Meetings are being held regularly once in a year at Head Office.
-24th Corporate Level Tripartite Safety Committee Meeting of Donimalai Iron Ore Mine was conducted on 04.04.2013 and Bailadila Iron Ore Mines/Diamond Mining Project on 05.04.2013.
+25th Corporate Level Tripartite Safety Committee Meeting of Donimalai Iron Ore Mine / Kumaraswamy Iron Ore Mine was conducted for Bailadila Iron Ore Mines and Diamond Mining Project.

 ISO 9001:2008 Certification:

 NMDC Projects - BIOM, Kirandul Complex; BIOM, Bacheli Complex; Donimalai Iron Ore Mine and R&D Center are accredited with ISO 9001:2008 Certification.
-Re-Certification Audit was conducted successfully at Donimalai Iron Ore Mine; BIOM, Bacheli Complex and BIOM, Kirandul Complex in the month of October / November 2012.
-II Surveillance Audit was conducted successfully at R&D Center in the month of September 2012.
+Surveillance Audit II for Donimalai Iron Ore Mine was successfully conducted in the month of October 2014.
+Surveillance Audit II for BIOM, Bacheli Complex and BIOM, Kirandul Complex is scheduled.
+Surveillance Audit I for R&D Centre was successfully conducted in the month of November 2014.

 OHSAS 18001:2007 Certification: